 - (student's name) works on his/her own now.
-Your child tries a few things and works out some difficulties before he/she asks for help. - (student's name) has developed a system for keeping his/her papers in order, which has really helped your child stay organized. - (student's name) has taken it upon himself/herself to reorganize the system we use to borrow books from the library, and the library seems to be much more organized. - (student's name) comes into school in the morning and is ready to learn.
-When he/she needs a break, he/she puts a slip of paper on my table and walks around the classroom.
+Your child tries a few things and works out some difficulties before he/she asks for help. - (student's name) has developed a system for keeping his/her papers in order, which has really helped your child stay organized. - (student's name) comes into school in the morning and is ready to learn.
+When he/she needs a break, he/she puts a slip of paper on my table and walks to the water fountain.